-I am a third year ethnomusicology graduate student and received my BA in Music from the University of Chicago.
-My research focuses on how political conceptions of place are articulated and negotiated in classical Arabic music pedagogy in Jordan.
+Melissa received her BA in Music from the University of Chicago.
+Her current research focuses on how musicians teach political notions of place through sound, specifically focusing on classical Arabic music pedagogy in Jordan.

-I am also an oudist and perform regularly with the Aswat Ensemble in Oakland and Disoriental, a group I lead here at UC Berkeley.
-My primary oud teachers are Omar Abbad and Jamal Benbrahim, but I have also had lessons with Charbel Rouhana and Muhammad Qadri Dalal on oud and Loay Dahbour on percussion.
+She is also an oudist and performs regularly with the Aswat Ensemble in Oakland and Berkeley’s Disoriental.
+Her primary oud teachers are Omar Abbad (Jordan) and Jamal Benbrahim (Morocco), but she has also had lessons with Tareq Jundi (Jordan), Charbel Rouhana (Lebanon), and Muhammad Qadri Dalal (Syria) on oud, and Loay Dahbour (Palestine) on percussion.

 Melissa is currently on leave for the 2017–18 academic year, studying Arabic literature in Cairo through the CASA program.

 Levantine and Gulf music, theories of place and place-making, migration studies, secularism and secularity, affective labor, phenomenology, sound studies, sound and violence, temporality, late Ottoman studies